Mufassa12/infoblox/README.md

 To add a new environment:

-1. Add a new entry to the `environments` variable in `terraform.tfvars`:
+1. Add a new entry to the `environments` variable in your Terraform Cloud workspace:
    ```hcl
    environments = {
      // ...existing environments...